telefonicaid/fiware-orion/doc/manuals/contribution_guide.md

 ## Programming patterns

-Some patterns are not allowed in Orion Context Broker code, except if some strong reason justify using it.
+Some patterns are not allowed in Orion Context Broker code, except if some strong reason justifies the use of it.
-If you plan to use some of them, please talk in advance with core developers about it.
+If you plan to use some of them, please consult before with the core developers.

 * Multiple inheritance.
 It introduces complexity in the code.
 It is generally accepted that it is a “problematic” pattern.
 * C++ exceptions
-  * Exceptions (not checked in C++) make harder to follow the flow of execution.
+  * Exceptions (not checked in C++) make it harder to follow the flow of execution.
 It is hard to say whether a function will throw an exception, complicating refactoring and debugging.
   * Exception-safe functions requires assuring the transactional semantic is kept, (beyond RAII to avoid resource leaks), making the code error-prone due to subtle interactions.
 It gets worse in a multithreaded environment.
   * The flavor of this project is biased to C clearly.
 Many plain C libraries are used and mixing exceptions and traditional if-checking method should be avoided as much as possible.